Elizabeth de Clare: Life

-Elizabeth was the daughter of Gilbert de Clare, 6th Earl of Hertford and Joan of Acre.
+Elizabeth was the daughter of Gilbert de Clare, 6th Earl of Hertford and Joan of Acre, daughter of King Edward I of England.
 She was the youngest of the three daughters, her father having died when she was a baby.

 Marriages

 Elizabeth de Clare married three times.
 She had three children; one by each husband.
-Her father had been one of England's wealthiest and most powerful nobles but when Elizabeth's only brother Gilbert, 7th Earl of Hertford was killed at the Battle of Bannockburn in 1314 aged only 23 and leaving no surviving issue, his property, estimated to be worth £6,000/year, was equally divided between his three full sisters, Elizabeth, Eleanor and Margaret.
+Her father had been one of England's wealthiest and most powerful nobles but when Elizabeth's only brother, Gilbert de Clare, 7th Earl of Hertford and 8th Earl of Gloucester, was killed at the Battle of Bannockburn in 1314 aged only 23 and leaving no surviving issue, his property, estimated to be worth £6,000/year, was equally divided between his three full sisters, Elizabeth, Eleanor and Margaret.
 This made Elizabeth one of the greatest heiresses in England.

 First marriage

 She accompanied her brother Gilbert to Ireland for their double wedding to two siblings: the son and daughter of the Earl of Ulster.
 Elizabeth married John de Burgh on 30 September 1308.
 He was the heir to the Earl of Ulster, and Elizabeth could expect to be a countess in due course.
 She gave birth to their only child, a son, in 1312; he would become William Donn de Burgh, 3rd Earl of Ulster.
-Only a year later, her husband John was unexpectedly killed in a minor skirmish.
-A widow, Elizabeth remained in Ireland until the death of her brother, Gilbert de Clare, 7th Earl of Hertford and 8th Earl of Gloucester, at the Battle of Bannockburn compelled her immediate return to England in July 1314.
+Only a year later, her husband John was unexpectedly killed in a minor skirmish in Galway.
+A widow, Elizabeth remained in Ireland until the death of her brother at the Battle of Bannockburn compelled her immediate return to England in July 1314.